About us

 Sarah Coombs

-PhD student at Leiden University, working at Saxion University of Applied Sciences
+PhD at Leiden University, working at Saxion University of Applied Sciences

 Sarah Coombs has been with the Library of Saxion University of Applied Sciences since 2005.
 Her background as an academic librarian, in which supporting research is central, underpins her role in improving research by offering the right support; she also does this from the perspective of Open Science.
 With a view to enhancing support for researchers in the field of impact evaluation, she has embarked on a PhD programme at Leiden University’s Centre for Science and Technology Studies.
 Her aim is to discover how the continuous effects of research at universities of applied sciences can be systematically, responsibly and robustly evaluated.